rennpereira/journal/JOURNAL-001.md

 ## The plan

 eJPT -> OSCP.
 I know it takes months.
 I'm not in a hurry.
 I'd rather do it right than pretend I already know it.
-I believe good pentesters think like engineers before they think like attackers.
-I'm building both.

 This journal is more for me than anyone else.
 But if someone reads this and is on the same path, feel free to reach out.